Bedelia (film)

 Bedelia is a 1946 British melodrama film directed by Lance Comfort and starring Margaret Lockwood, Ian Hunter and Barry K. Barnes.
-It is an adaptation of the 1945 novel Bedelia by Vera Caspary with events relocated from the United States, first to England and then to Monaco.
+It is an adaptation of the 1945 novel Bedelia by Vera Caspary with events relocated from the United States to Monaco and England.

 Plot

 Bedelia is newly married and on her honeymoon in Monte Carlo with her husband, Charlie Carrington, in the autumn of 1938.
 She has a strong aversion to being photographed by her husband, claiming she is not photogenic.
 Spotting her in a sidewalk cafe, young painter Ben Chaney starts drawing a sketch of her; seeing this, she abruptly turns her head away.
 He encounters her husband and has a drink with the couple.
 When the husband notices a pearl ring, she claims it is a cheap piece of fake jewellery, though Chaney knows otherwise.
 He was speaking to a jewellery store proprietor when she picked up the ring; the expert offered her 100,000 francs for the flawless black pearl.
 Chaney begins probing into her past.
 In reality a detective, he suspects that Bedelia's obsession with money has led her to dispose of more than one husband for the insurance money.

 Back in their mansion in England, Chaney is invited to begin a portrait.

 Carrington becomes ill.
-Dr McAfee, his physician, confines him to bed and appoints a private nurse, Nurse Harris.
-Bedelia is told to sleep in a separate room.
-However Carrington's assistant has seen Chaney passing money to the nurse.
+Dr McAfee, his physician, confines him to bed and, at Ben's urging, appoints a private nurse, Nurse Harris.
+Bedelia is told to sleep in a separate room and the nurse oversees everything Charlie eats and drinks.
+However Carrington's business partner, Ellen, has seen Ben passing money to the nurse, making her suspicious of what is going on.
+She says she is going to tell Charlie, but Ben makes her think again, as, over tea, he mentions that a friend from Edinburgh - a sea captain named Captain McKelvey - will be visiting soon, and Bedelia's reaction makes Ellen realize that there may be more going on than she thinks.

-Over tea, Bedelia is shocked when the name of a sea captain arises in conversation: Captain McKelvey.
-A three-way female argument begins over control of the household, the nurse, the housekeeper and Bedelia, and the nurse is dismissed.
-Despite this, Bedelia runs off in a snow storm.
-Bringing her back she tells Charlie that she is scared of losing him.
+Bedelia is desperate to be rid of the nurse, and a three-way argument begins over control of the household, the nurse, the housekeeper and Bedelia, and the nurse is dismissed.
+She goes to tell Ben what has happened.
+Bedelia arranges for the housekeeper to have an extra day off and go and stay overnight with her cousin, leaving her and Charlie alone in the house.
+She then tries to persuade Charlie to leave and go abroad, but he says he cannot just leave the business at short notice, and what would they live on if he did?
+She also tells him that Ben wants to harm her, and that he should not listen to anything he says.
+When he refuses to leave at short notice, Bedelia runs off in a snowstorm, but she crashes the car, and he brings her back.
+She tells Charlie that she is scared of losing him, but feels that she is not good enough for him.